 The Daily Mile in Cornish Schools

 To encourage other schools to get involved, we asked schools that are already taking part in the The Daily Mile to share their story with us.
+If you would like to share your story please fill out this form and send it to your healthy school delivery advisor.
+Your story will then be added to The Daily Mile in Cornish School Guidance Booklet (shown below).

 The following document contains case studies from several of the schools currently implementing The Daily Mile into their day; it showcases the many benefits that the initiative brings to both the physical and emotional health and wellbeing of pupils and staff members: